marodrigues20/java-certifications/ocp-java-11-programmer-2/src/main/java/chapter_5/exception_assertion_localization.md

-- Note:
+>Note:
-  - In Chapter 8 and Chapter 9, you will encounter resources that implement Closeable, rather than AutoCloseable.
+>  - In Chapter 8 and Chapter 9, you will encounter resources that implement Closeable, rather than AutoCloseable.
-  - Since Closeable extends AutoCloseable, they are both supported in try-with-resources statements.
+>  - Since Closeable extends AutoCloseable, they are both supported in try-with-resources statements.
-  - The only difference between the two is that Closeable's close() method declares IOException, while AutoCloseable's close() method declares Exception.
+>  - The only difference between the two is that Closeable's close() method declares IOException, while AutoCloseable's
+>    close() method declares Exception.

 - Let's define our own custom resources class for use in a try-with-resources statement.